-- (1) The elevator can hold 4 individuals with masks, each having moved to a corner. - (2) Signage at each stop will remind individuals of the rules for elevator use and to the stairs whenever possible.
+- (1) The elevator at 1713 Madison can hold 4 individuals with masks, each having moved to a corner. - (2) The elevator at 60 MacDougal Street can hold one individual.
+If the individual is a student needing support, an additional person with PPE may accompany the student. - (3) Signage at each stop will remind individuals of the rules for elevator use and to the stairs whenever possible.